jwelrynewone/docs/Emergency-Modules/Readme.md

 - If there is collateral left in the pool at this time, it is sent to another contract that is specifically designed to handle the settlement.
 - The goal of settlement is to choose how much each category of stakeholders is going to get based on their claims, and then to reimburse each users, HAs and SLPs which asked it based on that.
 - This process has been thought to heavily favor governance token and owners.

-The following page explains how in details this collateral settlement process works:
+- The following page explains how in details this collateral settlement process works:

-{% page-ref page="collateral-settlement.md" %}

 ## Stablecoins Independence